NERVE FIBERS IN YOUR SKIN CAN TELL A DEEPER STORY ABOUT YOUR HEALTH

 How will I receive my test results?

-Test results are sent directly to your physician within three weeks of your biopsy procedure.
-CND cannot discuss individual test results with patients and all results must be discussed with your physician.
-Please remember to schedule a follow-up appointment with your physician to receive and review your results.
+Test results are sent directly to your clinician.
+CND does not discuss individual test results with patients and all results must be discussed with your clinician.
+Please remember to schedule a follow-up appointment with your clinician to discuss your results.

 Will the Syn-One Test be covered by my insurance?

-CND Life Sciences is a Medicare and Tricare participating provider and is working diligently to establish in-network contracts with commercial payers given our strong and increasing body of scientific and clinical utility evidence.
-Since health benefits vary with different programs and plans, CND’s Patient Access team can help determine the expected benefits coverage for your patients before you conduct the required skin biopsies for the Syn-One Test.
-CND also offers self-pay options and payment plans for your uninsured and underinsured patients as needed.
+CND Life Sciences is a Medicare and Tricare participating provider and is working diligently to establish in-network contracts with commercial payers, given our strong and increasing body of scientific and clinical utility evidence.
+Since health benefits vary with different programs and plans, CND’s Patient Access team can help determine your expected benefits coverage before you schedule the required skin biopsies for the Syn-One Test.
+CND also offers self-pay options and payment plans for uninsured and underinsured patients as needed.
+Contact the Patient Access team at patientaccess@cndlifesciences.com or call 480-569-2900 ext.
+2.

 How much will the Syn-One Test cost?

-The net cost of the Syn-One Test and how much a patient may owe varies by each insurance plan depending on different factors.
-CND has a dedicated team that works with physician practices and patients prior to having the biopsy performed to determine the likely coverage of the Syn-One Test, and how much of the fee will be the responsibility of the patient.
+The net cost of the Syn-One Test and patient’s financial responsibility varies by each insurance plan, depending on different factors.
+Before the skin biopsy is performed, the CND Patient Access team works with clinician practices and patients to determine the likely coverage of the Syn-One Test and how much of the fee is the patient’s responsibility.

 When can I expect a bill for the patient portion of the Syn-One Test?